arealesramirez/rust-then--vs-and_then--vs_or_else-/README.md

 # Rust | Difference between then() vs and_then() vs or_else()
-This is simple repository shows the code snippets used in the article https://www.becomebetterprogrammer.com/rust-then-vs-and_then-vs-or_else/ to understand the differences between the functions then(), and_then(), and or_else() when working with Futures
+This simple repository shows the code snippets used in the article https://www.becomebetterprogrammer.com/rust-then-vs-and_then-vs-or_else/ to understand the differences between the functions then(), and_then(), and or_else() when working with Futures

 ## Requirements
-This example codebase uses Rust programming langauge.
+This example codebase uses Rust programming language.
 Hence, you must have Rust properly installed in your machine if you want to run the code.

 Refer to https://www.rust-lang.org/tools/install to setup Rust in your local machine.